SP-ach/React-Notes/Readme.md

 ```
 In this example, we define a simple reducer that handles three actions: INCREMENT, DECREMENT, and RESET.
 The INCREMENT and DECREMENT actions modify the count property of the state by incrementing or decrementing it by 1, while the RESET action resets the count property to 0.

+**->** Now that we have our store, let's define our CRUD operations.
+In this example, we will perform the following operations:

+* Create: Set the counter to a specific value
+* Read: Get the current value of the counter
+* Update: Increment or decrement the counter by 1
+* Delete: Not applicable to this app

 **Next, let's create three action creators to handle the three actions:**